sparcians/map/sparta/README.md

 few rules...

 * Rule1: Any bug fix/enhancement _must be accompanied_ with a test
   that illustrates the bug fix/enhancement.
-No test == no acceptance of the change.
+No test == no acceptance.
   Documentation fixes obviously don't require this...

 * Rule2: Adhere to Sparta's Coding Style.
 Look at the existing code and mimic it.
 Don't mix another preferred style with Sparta's.
   Stick with Sparta's.

-  There are simple rules:
+* There are simple style rules:
      1. Class names are `CamelCase` with the Camel's head up: `class SpartaHandler`
      1. Public class method names are `camelCase` with the camel's head down: `void myMethod()`
      1. Private/protected class method names are `camelCase_` with the camel's head down and a trailing `_`: `void myMethod_()`